xuetengcode/fold_parallax/README.md

 11 - Keyboard control:

+	- c: recenter the scene acrodding to your position and orientation;

 	- n: next step when blackout;

 	- q: next step when scene is presented;

-	- x: terminate when scene is presented
+	- x: terminate the whole experiment when scene is presented.

 12 - Participants are required to stand at the bar on the ground plane.
 If the scene is dimmed, it means the participant is out of the sagittal range (front-back restriction).